PrairieLearn/PrairieLearn/docs/workspaces/index.md

     * This can live anywhere, but needs to be created first and referenced in the `docker run` command.
     * This command is copy-pastable for Windows PowerShell, MacOS, and Linux.
+    * **If you already created an external grader jobs directory, you can reuse the same one.**

 ```sh
 mkdir "$HOME/pl_ag_jobs"